 24. Stand on glass at the Tokyo Skytree

-The tallest building in Tokyo, the Skytree has two observatory decks: one at 350m and the other at 450m.
-What’s even cooler is that the floor’s plated by glass!
-Pretty cool-but-scary experience, though, especially if you’re scared of heights like me.
+The Skytree is among the top Tokyo attractions, especially since it’s the tallest building in the city.
+It has two observatory decks: One at 350 metres and the other at 450 metres.
+What’s even cooler is that the floor’s plated with glass!
+It’s both a pretty cool and scary experience.
+(Especially if you’re like me who has a fear of heights…)

-On good, clear days, you can see almost the whole of Tokyo.
-Feast your eyes as you take in the breathtaking view of Tokyo’s amazing skyline.
-Unfortunately, it’s not free – but totally worth it for the breathtaking view.
+On good, clear days, you can see almost the entire city.
+Feast your eyes as you take in the breathtaking skyline.
+Unfortunately, it’s not free — but totally worth it for the amazing views!

 Address: 1 Chome-1-2 Oshiage, Sumida, Tokyo